10 Reasons to Leave Your Heirs a Roth IRA

 10 reasons to leave your heirs a Roth IRA

-Unlike traditional IRAs that let you deduct your contributions from your income taxes but require you to pay income taxes later in life when you make withdrawals, Roth IRAs let you grow your money tax-free.
-That’s because Roths are funded with after-tax dollars.
-Also, there is no age requirement for contributions, although you must be within the income limits to contribute to a Roth IRA.
-So, that means there is the potential for more money to grow in your account to pass to your heirs.
+Roths are funded with after-tax dollars.
+There is no age requirement for contributions, although you must be within the income limits to contribute to a Roth IRA.
+That means there's the potential for more money to grow in your account to pass to your heirs.

-Because you are not required to take minimum distributions, RMDs, from your Roth IRA, you can pass along more of your retirement savings to your heirs.
+Because you're not required to take minimum distributions (RMDs), from your Roth IRA, you can pass along more of your retirement savings to your heirs.
 However, this benefit is only reserved for the original account holder.

-“Most non-spouse beneficiaries must liquidate an inherited Roth IRA within ten years after the Roth owner's death,” says Patrick O'Leary, CFP®, CWS® and Sr. Vice President and Financial Advisor at O'Leary Wealth Management at DA Davidson and Co.
+“Most non-spouse beneficiaries must liquidate an inherited Roth IRA within 10 years after the Roth owner's death,” says Patrick O'Leary, CFP®, CWS® and senior vice president and financial adviser at O'Leary Wealth Management at DA Davidson.
 “However, the heir has significant flexibility in the timing of the withdrawals.
 Funds can be withdrawn in a lump sum or over a period of years.”

 4. Distributions aren't subject to the 10% rule